HenronenGIT/lem-in/README.md

 > "If we can get to a vertex v which is used by a path, but the predecessor was not in a path, then we must now follow the path backwards."\
 > Matthew Daws

-After that one step backwards, we are free to go everywhere.
+After that one step backwards rules goes as:
+>"If we are already following a path backwards, then we are allowed to "jump off" to any neighbour."\
+> Matthew Daws

 When BFS has made its way to the end room, we start to backtrack from the end room to the start room.
 During our backtrack, if a link between 2 rooms has already flow from our previous BFS, we need to cut that flow.\
-You can see this happening in above GIF.
+You can see this happening in above example.

 <details>
 <summary>Code snippet from the source code.</summary>